Klagarge/BachelorThesis-OTSecurity/02-main/03-analysis.typ

 #subject("simu-env/minecraft", heading-offset: 2)

 = Conclusion <sec:analysis-conclusion>
-This chapter presented some attacks that can be performed on #gls("ot") systems.
-The communication medium that were discussed during the preparatory phase of this work were also presented.
-Finally, the simulation environments that could be used in the laboratory were presented.
+This section presented various attacks that can be performed on #gls("ot") systems.
+The communication mediums discussed during the preparatory phase of this work were also outlined.
+Additionally, potential simulation environments for laboratory use were evaluated.

-With this information, a decision has been made by M. Rieder and M. Clausen for the choice of the simulation environment.
-The choice was made for Home I/O as it can also be use by ETE students.
+Based on this information, M.Rieder and M. Clausen have decided on the simulation environment.
+The chosen platform is Home I/O, as it can be utilized by ETE students.

-The attacks would be a Replay attack on a Wireless control or sensor, a #gls("dos") attack on an external sensor with valid data (surcharged the controller, not the communication medium) and finally a #gls("mitm") attack on the Modbus/TCP communication.
-This last attack would be in two phases.
-The first one will be performed on a basic Modbus/TCP communication without any encryption.
-The second one will be performed on a Modbus/TCP communication with encryption with symmetrical key exchanged by #gls("d-h").
+The planned attacks include a replay attack on a wireless control or sensor, a #gls("dos") attack on an external sensor with valid data (overloading the controller rather than the communication medium) and a #gls("mitm") attack on the Modbus/#gls("tcp", long: false) communication.
+The #gls("mitm") attack will be conducted in two phases.
+The first phase will involve an unencrypted Modbus/TCP communication while the second phase will involve encrypted Modbus/#gls("tcp", long: false) communication with symmetrical key exchanged by #gls("d-h").

-The wired communication will be done on a Modbus, as it is a very common protocol in #gls("ot") systems.
-It was part of the brief for this Thesis.
+Wired communication will be carried out using Modbus, a widely used protocol in #gls("ot") systems, which aligns with the brief for this thesis.

-For the Replay attack on a wireless control or sensor, the idea is to use the #gls("flipper") to record a message and replay it.
+For the Replay attack on a wireless control or sensor, the idea is to use the #gls("flipper") to record and replay a message.
 This attack will be performed only on the physical layer.
-The #gls("flipper") can only perform this type of attack on a very basic wireless protocol.
-This device cannot perform a replay attack on a frequency hopping protocol.
-The wireless protocol must have a modulation #gls("ook"), #gls("ask") (270 or 650 kHz of Bandwidth) or 2 #gls("fsk").
+The #gls("flipper") can only execute such ab attack on basic wireless protocols, as it cannot perform a replay attack on frequency hopping protocols.
+The wireless protocol must employ #gls("ook"), #gls("ask") (with 270 or 650 kHz Bandwidth) or #gls("2fsk") modulation.
-It's why some protocol like Zigbee or DigiMesh can't be used for this attack and have not been explored in depth.
+Consequently, protocols like Zigbee or DigiMesh are not suitable for this attack and were not explored in depth.

-#gls("wmbus") is a single canal #gls("2gfsk") protocol that can be perfect for replay attack with #gls("flipper").
-As a typical #gls("wmbus") T-mode application is an electricity or water meter, it could be relevant to have this type of meter in the simulation, which will be the target of the replay attack.\
+#gls("wmbus") is a single canal #gls("2gfsk") protocol, is well-suited for replay attacks using the #gls("flipper").
+Given that typical #gls("wmbus") T-mode application include electricity or water meters, incorporating such meters into the simulation would be relevant with a replay attack targeting these devices. \
-If the #gls("wmbus") implementation will be too difficult, a plan B can be considered based on a simple #gls("ook") modulation on 433 MHz.
+If the #gls("wmbus") implementation proves it challenging, a contingency plan involves using a simple #gls("ook") modulation at 433 MHz.